 This feed is then delivered to our partner farmers.
 Feed composition is guaranteed 100% plants, minerals and vitamins.
 Raw materials are generally local, in particular the 100% French whole grains.
 The upstream division has expertise in poultry feed production.
 Its specialist teams create balanced recipes that meet the nutritional needs of each animal.

-The historical savoir-faire of the Upstream division.
+The historical know-how of the Upstream division.
 The production organisation is the conductor for the sector.
 It manages relations with partner farmers and protects them from the vagaries of the market through contractualisation.
 In addition to guaranteeing prices, it is more generally a question of securing the farmers’ activity, in particular through planning and technical support.
 Contracts are drawn up between the production organisation and groups of producers.

 The aim is to organise and plan poultry rearing depending on the qualitative and quantitative needs of the market.
 The double challenge is to ensure regular supplies to the slaughterhouses and to secure the farmers’ activity.
 Depending on the needs expressed by the slaughterhouses, the scheduling teams coordinate the rearing of chicks in agreement with farmers.
 This scheduling is an essential link between the hatcheries, slaughterhouses and farmers.